Buy and Sell Gold Bullion in Alaska

 Austrian Corona Gold Coins

-This historic gold coin, first minted during the tumultuous years before World War I, is currently in restrike with all coins bearing the year 1915.
+This historic gold bullion coin first minted during the tumultuous years before World War I, is currently in restrike with all coins bearing the year 1915.
 The bust of Franz Josef I, Emperor of Austria from 1848 to 1916 and King of Hungary from 1867 to 1916, adorns the obverse of this coin.
 On the reverse is the elaborate Austrian “Double Eagle with Crown” coat of arms.
 Containing just under an ounce of .900 fine gold, the Corona is a favorite coin of many investors.

 Struck throughout the British Empire, these are recognized and traded worldwide.
 Struck in 0.9167% fine gold, each coin has an AGW of 0.2354oz.
 A very popular bullion coin traded worldwide as their premium is much less than the modern produced fractional size Kangaroo/Lunar coins.

-*** Oxford is not responsible for the validity of information found on external sites ***
+*** Oxford is not responsible for the validity of the information found on external sites ***

 (Yes, we think this is obvious too.)

 Questions about Buying and Selling Gold Bullion?

 Reach out to the experts at Oxford Metals today for more information on buying and selling gold bullion in Alaska.
 We will be happy to help answer your questions.